FREE SHIPPING on orders of $85 or more

-Lucy Settlers in the United States in the 17th Century
+Lucy Settlers in United States in the 17th Century

-Lucy Settlers in the United States in the 18th Century
+Lucy Settlers in United States in the 18th Century

-Lucy Settlers in the United States in the 19th Century
+Lucy Settlers in United States in the 19th Century

 The Lucy Family Crest was acquired from the Houseofnames.com archives.
 The Lucy Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.